-- For IND studies, where the IND is held by DAIDS, the sponsor is DAIDS and the study is registered and maintained by DAIDS. - For non-IND studies, the sponsor is the Network (ACTG or IMPAACT), and the study is registered and maintained by the Network.
+- For IND studies, where the IND is held by DAIDS, the sponsor is DAIDS, and the study is registered and maintained by DAIDS. - For non-IND studies, the sponsor is the Network (ACTG or IMPAACT), and the study is registered and maintained by the Network.

-For non-IND studies, the Operations Center is responsible for drafting the initial registration record; for IND studies, a DAIDS contractor is responsible for drafting the initial record and sending the draft to the study CTSs, copying IMPAACT.CTGOV@fstrf.org.
-Once the initial registration record is drafted, the study CTS sends the document for review by the protocol chairs (chairs, co-chairs, vice chairs) and protocol statisticians.
+For non-IND studies, the Operations Center is responsible for drafting the initial registration record.
+For IND studies, the Operations Center sends the final protocol, along with the ClinicalTrials.gov checklist to DAIDS and their regulatory contractor, who is responsible for drafting the initial record and sending the draft to the study CRMs, copying IMPAACT.CTGOV@fstrf.org.
+Once the initial registration record is drafted, the study CRM sends the document for review by the protocol chairs and protocol statisticians.
 Review comments are requested within five business days.
-The study CTS coordinates integration and resolution of comments with the Operations Center staff responsible for the registration (non-IND studies) or with the DAIDS contractor (IND studies).
+The study CRM coordinates integration and resolution of comments with the Operations Center staff responsible for the registration (non-IND studies) or with the DAIDS contractor (IND studies).

 Per FDAAA, protocols must be registered no later than 21 days after the first participant is enrolled.
-To meet International Committee of Medical Journal Editors (ICMJE) requirements to publish with one of their journals, protocols must be registered prior to enrollment.
+To meet International Committee of Medical Journal Editors (ICMJE) requirements to publish with one of their journals, protocols must be registered prior to the first participant enrollment.
 In general, sub-studies and observational studies do not need to be registered, although protocol teams may register them if desired.
 See Section 11 for timing of study registration in ClinicalTrials.gov in relation to other open to accrual requirements.

 For non-IND studies, once the record has been made public, the Operations Center forwards the National Clinical Trial (NCT) number, affiliated protocol number, and any updates to the anticipated PCD to the RSC CSIO.
-Studies will appear on the DAIDS automatic email six months before the PCD is met.
-This report is sent to the SDAC CT.gov representative and each Network CT.gov email logon.
-Once a study appears on the list, the SDAC CT.gov representative contacts the study statistician to check the accuracy of the PCD.
-In addition, if studies are terminated prematurely or if actual PCDs occur more than six months before the anticipated PCD, study statisticians notify the SDAC CT.gov email alias (sdac.ct.gov@sdac.harvard.edu).
+Studies will appear on the DAIDS automated email six months before the PCD is met.
+This email is sent to the SDAC ClinicalTrials.gov representative and each Network ClinicalTrials.gov email listserv.
+Once a study appears on the automated email list from DAIDS, the SDAC ClinicalTrials.gov representative contacts the study statistician to check the accuracy of the PCD.
+In addition, if studies are terminated prematurely or if actual PCDs occur more than six months before the anticipated PCD, study statisticians notify the SDAC ClinicalTrials.gov email alias (sdac.ct.gov@sdac.harvard.edu).
 Notification of any changes are sent to the RSC CSIO (CSIO@niaid.nih.gov) to update the NIAID CRMS.